 Another milestone was pioneering the “white knight” strategy.
 In 1974, Goldman defended Electric Storage Battery against a hostile takeover bid from International Nickel, led by Goldman’s rival Morgan Stanley.

 In the 1980s, Goldman expanded into other markets with the acquisition of J. Aron & Company, a commodities trading firm.
-Over the next twenty-some years, Goldman developed expertise and presence in metals and energy commodities, including oil speculation, as a principal and an agent.
+Over the next twenty years, Goldman developed expertise and a market presence in metals and energy commodities, including oil speculation, as a principal and an agent.

 One of the largest events in Goldman’s history was its own IPO in 1999, after which